 Support the Voluntary Assisted Dying Bill (NSW)

-On 16 May The NSW Parliamentary Working Group on Assisted Dying unveiled their draft Voluntary Assisted Dying Bill 2017 (NSW) for public consultation, with the aim of introducing it to Upper House of the NSW Parliament in September for debate shortly afterwards.
+On 16 May The NSW Parliamentary Working Group on Assisted Dying unveiled their draft Voluntary Assisted Dying Bill 2017 (NSW) for public consultation.
 The bill is the result of two years’ consultation by the working group and would give terminally ill patients, aged over 25, with less the 12 months to live, the right to request and receive assistance to end their lives with medical help, if they are experiencing severe pain, suffering or incapacity.

 Most Australians support voluntary assisted dying